QuantEcon/lecture-python.myst/lectures/newton_method.md

 plt.show()
 ```

-Since we are iterating on $g$, we are implemening successive approximation
+Since we are iterating on $g$, we are implementing successive approximation

 ```{code-cell} python3
 k_series = compute_iterates(k_0, g, params, n=10_000)